 Waking up on a weekend in Las Vegas is usually painful.
 The truth is you probably went to sleep just as the sun went down and by the time you wake up you have to balance the idea of restarting the party or getting some food in your system.
-Don't worry, E.C.
-Gladstone, my co-author on Restaurants in Las Vegas: The Best for Less found a good way to kick start your day in Las Vegas at Bubbles and Brunch at the Cosmopolitan Hotel.
+Don't worry, there's a good way to kick-start your day in Las Vegas at Bubbles and Brunch at the Cosmopolitan Hotel.

 Now, nearly every Las Vegas Casino Resort has at least one party brunch on Saturdays and Sundays.
 But one new brunch in particular really stands above the rest, not just for great food, and a fun atmosphere, but also an amazing value.